 Of Murano’s three hundred buildings, I selected the ones I did because they best illustrated the things I wanted to draw attention to but [confession time] I’d never known until last week that he was also the architect of the Industrial Bank of Japan – a building I’ve admired for decades.
 This building was an existence I just accepted – it never occurred to me someone might have designed it.

 Here’s an idea!
 We currently have a big problem with media management and too much information about too many buildings.
 This makes us unable to determine what is of any worth, let alone art.
 So how about we have some standards, reset the bar high and narrow the field by only considering buildings that have an existence independent of their creator?
-If you need to know who designed it before you have an opinion about it, forget it.
+If you need to know who designed it before you have an opinion about it, it’s not worth knowing.

 1974: Industrial Bank Of Japan (now Mizuho Headquarters)